What is a Brand Style Guide?

 Discover more here on: ‘How to create a powerful brand identity’

 No matter what size your business is, a brand style guide is essentially the glue that holds together your visual brand identity.
-Whether you’re a small business, a large organisation, or just starting out, a brand style guide is an invaluable asset that helps build trust in your brand.
+Whether you’re a small business, a large organization, or just starting, a brand style guide is an invaluable asset that helps build trust in your brand.

 Think of your brand style guide as your business’s primary visual DNA – A practical document that contains specific, detailed rules about logo usage, typeface systems, color palettes, layout guidelines, and so much more.